 - Issue shares (make sure you can lawfully issue shares under a relevant prospectus exemption);

-- Enter a Shareholder Subscription Agreement.
+- Enter a subscription agreement.

 - Open a corporate bank account.

 Federal and Ontario Provincial legislation also requires that you keep a “register of transfers” in which all transfers of securities issued by the corporation are recorded.
 We do this in our electronic minute books for clients.
 Learn more about our process here.

 Aside from salary and benefits, the employment agreement is essential to address important issues like ownership of intellectual property developed or brought to the company by the employee, confidentialtiy, non-compete and non-solicitation terms and termination provisions.
 Often the value a lawyer adds is not just drafting your employment agreement, but advising on the circumstances around the agreement.

 If you are developing a website, app or software with a development firm or contractor, make sure you are documenting your relationship with with them, including the assignment and ownership of intellectual property and confidential information.

 Have you carefully considered who actually owns the domain name associated with your new business?
 Often individual founders register a domain name without consider whether its an asset that should be assigned to and owned by your operating business.
 Read our blog post on this issue here.

 Ready for a free phone consultation?